kaihendry/dabase.com/content/blog/agile-experience.md

   should not be gate keepers, otherwise things can go wrong.

 * Good pairing is pretty exhausting remotely with tools like Zoom with bad networks / audio.
-They often go wrong with no initiative to address them.
+They often go wrong, lacking initiative to address them.

 * Failure to revisit some ideas - Acceptance Criteria I feel can be so heavy weight that you don't want to revisit some "Done" cards.
 Though often enough